UPDATE: See link below this article for updated analysis.

 Other exemptions from dealer license requirement:

-PC 26515 exempts from the licensing requirement those who take by intestate succession or bequest, or as a surviving spouse, and dispose of firearm within 60 days.
+PC 26515 exempts from the licensing requirement those who take by intestate succession or bequest, or as a trust beneficiary, or pursuant to a spousal property petition, and dispose of firearm within 60 days (not very helpful if we want to leave a legacy of firearm training).

-PC 26520 exempts from the licensing requirement those who engage in transfers that are “infrequent”, which is defined in PC 16730 as less than six handgun transactions per calendar year (more than one handgun may be sold or transferred in a single transaction), or “occasional and without regularity” with regard to firearms other than handguns.
+PC 26520 exempts from the licensing requirement those who engage in transfers that are “infrequent”, which is defined in PC 16730 as less than six transactions per calendar year (any number of firearms may be sold or transferred in a single transaction), up to a maximum of 50 firearms per year.

 What if you are successor trustee of a living trust and need to make frequent transfers, for example more than five handgun transactions in a calendar year?
 Do you need to be a licensed dealer?

 Fortunately under AB 1292, new PC 26589 is added, providing: